-This year has been our first year filing taxes in Canada.
 Understanding how taxes work can be initially daunting but it turned out to be much easier than we expected!
-We’ve put together this guide below to help summarise the process of filing your CRA tax return.
+We’ve put together this guide below to help summarise the process of filing your CRA tax return in Canada.

 Some TAX basics to keep in mind: